 The following resources are for the 2017-18 North Carolina Children's Book Award.
-Children voting in the
+Children voting in the Picture Book category are expected to read at least 5 nominees and children voting in the Junior Book category are expected to read at least 3 of the nominees.

 The Activity Booklet includes a page of activities for every nominee suitable for use in the classroom or public library setting.
 There are also printable ballots and vote tally sheets which can be used in March to gather votes from children.